Welcome to Mark's Workshop

 Training & Education

-compiler.
+a compiler.
 You train a dog.
-Education is learning how to learn
+Education is learning how

-and how to apply the new knowledge with changing situations.
-Education
+to learn and how to apply the new knowledge with changing

-provides us the ability to survive in new environments.
-Training
+situations.
+Education provides us the ability to survive in

-to discover new opportunities.
-Both are necessary, but they are not
+opportunities.
+Both are necessary, but they are not the same.

 Welcome to Mark's Work Humor